rule

 Text 27

-Oh, how ignorant is the foolishness of persons who think of You, the Original Soul, as being something else and indeed of the Self as something to be looked for [as someone present] in the outside world! [see B.G.
-18: 16]
+Oh, how ignorant the foolishness is of persons who think of You, the Original Soul, as being something else, and consider the self as something to be looked for [as someone present] in the outside world [see B.G.
+18: 16]!

 Text 28